zzstoatzz/oreilly-workflow-orchestration/README.md

 * Discussion: What Can You Use Workflow Orchestration For?
 * Q&A

-Prefect and Basic Orchestration Features (30 min) - Kalise:
+Prefect and Basic Orchestration Features (30 min)
 * Presentation:
 * Retries
 * Parameters - Validation
 * Deployments - including Schedulling
-* Task Library - GONE
-* Secrets - GONE
+* Collections - Slack Task
 * Async execution
 * Exercise: Putting Together a Simple Data Pipeline
 * Q&A

 Break (5 min)

-Using Distributed Compute for Parallel Execution (Dask) (20 mins) - Kalise:
+Using Distributed Compute for Parallel Execution (Dask) (20 mins)
 * Presentation:
 * What is Dask?
 * What makes Dask good for distributed compute?